Cut and Fill Volumes Example

 In this scenario, no outlines are specified, so the volumes are calculated within the complete common area covered by both input surfaces.

 In this example, volumes were generated.
-These are created using whichever name appears at the bottom of the table in the Outputs group (in this case, the default "CutFillSolids" description was used).
+These are created using whichever name appears at the bottom of the table in the Outputs group (in this case, the default "CutFillSolids" description is used).
 These volumes appear as loaded data objects, and an overlay is created in the Sheets control bar.

 Displaying only the generated cut and fill volumes and swapping to a plan view reveals unwanted artefacts.
-With clipping turned off, the distinct cut and fill volumes are identifiable as green and red respectively, but you can see the unwanted fragments/slivers that surround each volume, showing a mixture of red (fill) and green (cut) "noise".
+With clipping turned off, the distinct cut and fill volumes are identifiable as green and red respectively, but you can see the unwanted fragments that surround each volume, showing a mixture of red (fill) and green (cut) "noise".
 There are also a pair of outlier data fragments at the original topography object boundary.

 One method of removing this data is to digitize and/or utilize an outline strings object, containing (in this case) 3 closed perimeters (shown below in same view alignment as the above image):